-- NAFCU has filed twelve amicus briefs in cases in five states, either on its own or jointly with other credit union organizations.
-So far, six of these cases have been dismissed.
+- NAFCU has filed sixteen amicus briefs on behalf of thirteen credit unions in cases in seven states (Virginia, Pennsylvania, New Jersey, Texas, Alabama, Florida, and California) either on its own or jointly with other credit union organizations.
+Several of these cases have been dismissed.
 NAFCU continues to seek opportunities to support credit unions against predatory litigation.

 - Where possible, NAFCU attends hearings to lend its support to credit unions and their motions to dismiss these cases.

-- NAFCU has urged the House Judiciary Committee to address this important issue.
-NAFCU also worked with a bipartisan group of House members to send a joint letter to DOJ urging the agency to clarify that, absent DOJ or Congressional action, there should be no ability for private action for ADA website compliance and that the DOJ should adopt clear guidelines and standards on ADA for websites.
+- NAFCU worked with a bipartisan group of House members to send a joint letter to the DOJ, urging the agency to clarify that, absent DOJ or Congressional action, there should be no ability for private action for ADA website compliance and asking the DOJ to adopt clear guidelines and standards on ADA applicability to websites.

 - NAFCU President and CEO B. Dan Berger sent a letter to the most active law firm in these frivolous lawsuits, demanding that they retract threats of legal action and cease and desist from making further demands.

-- NAFCU sent a letter to the Federal Trade Commission urging the FTC to look into the issue for potential unfair or deceptive acts or practices (UDAPs) by law firms in violation of the FTC Act and to urge the Justice Department to issue clear ADA website standards.
+- NAFCU sent a letter to the Federal Trade Commission (FTC) urging the FTC to look into the issue for potential unfair or deceptive acts or practices (UDAPs) by law firms in violation of the FTC Act and to urge the DOJ to issue clear ADA website standards.